MScholtes/PS2EXE/README.md

 ```

 ## Changes:
+### 1.0.16 / 2025-07-20
+- new parameter -conHost for force starting compiled executables in Conhost instead of Windows Terminal

 ### 1.0.15 / 2025-01-05
 - if used only in Powershell Core the module has not to be installed in Powershell 5.1 too